conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 ## Message Count & Lag, Offset (in)correctness

-Concentrated topics & SQL topics are virtualized.
+Both concentrated and SQL topics are virtualized.
 This creates inconsistencies with existing tools in the Kafka ecosystem, including Conduktor Console.

-Right now, the 2 most problematic calculations are **Lag** and **Message Count**.
-This is due to the calculation method that rely on partition **EndOffset**.
+Currently, the 2twomost problematic calculations are **Lag** and **Message Count**.
+This is due to the calculation method that relies on partition **EndOffset**.

 ![Offset Incorrectness](img/offset-correct.png)

 Any tooling will currently display the message count, and the lag relative to the `EndOffset` of the physical topic.
-This can create confusion for customers and applications that will see wrong metrics.
+This can create confusion for customers and applications that will see incorrect metrics.

 To counter this effect we have implemented a dedicated offset management capability for ConcentrationRules.

 :::caution
-**This feature is experimental for now.**
+**This feature is currently experimental.**
-As we collect feedback and gain some knowledge on the feature, we'll transition this to all ConcentrationRules
+As we collect feedback and make any adjustments to the feature, we'll transition this to all ConcentrationRules.
 :::

 To enable virtual offsets, add the following line to the ConcentrationRule: